PlazmaZero/MagnetoX-OriginMove/README.md

 ### 5. Z stepper changes
 - We want to rotate the z stepper definitions counter clockwise so that `stepper_z` is on the front left when you are facing the printer screen.
+- Please take note for the homing_retract_dist on `[stepper_z]` to make sure you are using the right one for you sensor.
 - `step_pin`, `dir_pin`, and `enable_pin` under `[stepper_z]` should be copied to the same variables in `[stepper_z1]`
 - `step_pin`, `dir_pin`, and `enable_pin` under `[stepper_z1]` should be copied to the same variables in `[stepper_z2]`
 - `step_pin`, `dir_pin`, and `enable_pin` under `[stepper_z2]` should be copied to the same variables in `[stepper_z3]`